 Components of population change

 From a demographic perspective, Austria’s population growth can be attributed first and foremost to a positive net migration (balance of immigration and emigration).
 In contrast, the natural increase (balance of births and deaths) makes only a comparatively small contribution to population growth.
 Marked differences, however, occurred between federal territories: Population gains mainly resulted from natural population increases in Vorarlberg, while migration gains accounted for a small part.
 In contrast, there was a surplus of deaths over births registered in Burgenland, Lower Austria, Styria and Carinthia.
 In Vienna, the large population increase was nearly exclusively the result of net-migration gains.

-The migration balance of third country nationals reached +19 491 people in 2012, which was about 64% higher than in 2011 (+ 11 855).
-Almost 45% of migration gains with third-country nationals were with citizens of European states outside the EU.
-The largest sub-group were Russian citizens (+1 838 people), followed by Serbs (+1 749 people) and citizens of Bosnia and Herzegovina (+1 536).
+The migration balance of third country nationals reached +35.371 people in 2016.
+Almost 23% of migration gains with third-country nationals were with citizens of European states outside the EU.
+The largest sub-group were citizens of afghanistan (+8.992 people), followed by Syrians (+7.839 people).

 Migration within Austria

 Since the beginning of the 1970s Austria`s population change is determined almost exclusively by migratory movements, since births and deaths are largely balanced.
 Corresponding to the relation of the numbers of births and deaths, internal migration has a regionally varying influence on the evolution of the population.